Get the best software for your business. Compare product reviews, pricing below.

 Pharmaceutical distribution software is designed to ease the movement of regulated medications and controlled substances along the supply chain.
-Unlike generic distribution systems, pharmaceutical software takes regulations set by the U.S. Drug Supply Chain Security Act (DSCSA), Food and Drug Administration (FDA), the Drug Enforcement Agency (DEA), and international regulatory agencies into account in order to keep distributors compliant during the packaging and shipping process.
+Unlike generic distribution systems, pharmaceutical software takes regulations set by the U.S. Drug Supply Chain Security Act (DSCSA), Food and Drug Administration (FDA), the Drug Enforcement Agency (DEA), and international regulatory agencies into account in order to remain compliant during the packaging and shipping process.

 The DSCSA is aimed at manufacturers, 3PL providers, wholesale distributors, dispensers, and all related pharmacy businesses.
 If you operate anywhere on the pharmaceutical supply chain, you need to follow procedures and protocols set out by this legislation to remain compliant and protect patients.
 Since these regulations can change at any time, it’s important to have a robust pharmaceutical distribution software which can adapt to any new requirements.